Skip to content

 STEP NUMBER TASK DONE OUTCOME

-Select the Archive checkbox To make a compressed (MP3) copy of all recordings and archive them to another location
+Check the Archive box to automatically create a compressed (MP3) copy of all recordings and save them to a separate archive location.
+Once checked, two additional fields will appear:

 Select the Archive and Delete checkbox